 Have you ever been total in love with a recipe and repeated it again and again, eventually to find that you wanted the same treat in a slightly different flavour.
-That is how I came to design my strawberry malted blondie.
+That is how I came to develop my strawberry blondie.

-I over indulged in the David Lebotviz dulce de leche brownie and whilst I so wanted the delicious sweet treat, I need a change of flavour.
+I over indulged in the David Lebotviz dulce de leche brownie and whilst I so wanted the delicious sweet treat, I needed a change of flavour.

-So what is the opposite of caramel… that would be strawberry, so why not add strawberry jam, what is the opposite of dutch process cocoa powder… perhaps malted milk powder, and what is the opposite of milk chocolate… white chocolate of course.
-Then added some strawberries to the top for good measure and the strawberry malted blondie was born.
+What is the opposite of caramel, to me that would be strawberry, why not try strawberry jam!
+What is the opposite of dutch process cocoa powder, perhaps malted milk powder!
+What is the opposite of milk chocolate, well, white chocolate of course.
+Then adding some strawberries to the top for good measure, and the strawberry malted blondie was born.

 After some adapting and modifying, think I may have perfected the recipe.
 It reminds me of a Strawberry Malted Milkshake.

 - 1 tsp vanilla